jleath/Gitlet/hw1/spec/hw1.md

 To fill out this method, you'll need to check out the StdDraw API from the [Princeton Standard Library](http://introcs.cs.princeton.edu/java/stdlib/javadoc/).

-<a name="math"></a>Understanding the Math
+<a name="complete"></a>Completing the Planet Class
 ----------------------

 Now that we have the methods in the Planet class that can simulate the physics, let's take a step back and see how these methods will play together.

 To create our simulation, we will discretize time (please do not mention this to Stephen Hawking).
 The idea is that at every discrete interval, we will be doing our calculations and once we have done our calculations for that time step, we will then update the values of our Planets and then redraw the universe.

-The steps below illustrate how to update the positions and velocities of the particles.
+We'll use the algorithm below to update the positions and velocities of the planets.

 1. For each planet, set the net force.
 2. Calculate and set the acceleration using the net force computed in Step 1.